strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/middlewares.md

 };
 ```

-- `initialize` (function): Called during the server boot.

-The middlewares are accessible through the `strapi.middleware` variable.
+Once exported, middlewares are accessible through the [`strapi.middleware` global variable](/developer-docs/latest/developer-resources/global-strapi/api-reference.html#strapi-middleware).

 ### Node modules

-Every folder that follows this name pattern `strapi-middleware-*` in your `./node_modules` folder will be loaded as a middleware.
+Every folder that follows this name pattern `strapi-middleware-*` in the `./node_modules` folder will be loaded as a middleware.

 A middleware needs to follow the structure below: